- Campus Activities

-Office in Aggie Village Walnut, 501 W. Lake
+Office in Aggie Village Walnut, 501 W. Lake, Suite A

 (970) 491-7165; FAX (970) 491-1800

 Student Resolution Center (SRC) supports the developmental, behavioral, and educational needs of students.
-Through a myriad of approaches SRC strives to maximize individual student success while upholding community standards and helping students overcome mistakes.
-In an effort to resolve conflicts at the lowest level possible, SRC regularly provides assistance to students struggling with grade disputes, roommate disagreements, student/faculty conflicts, workplace issues, academic matters/appeals, conflicts within student organizations, or navigating university policies and procedures.
+Through a myriad of approaches SRC strives to maximize individual student success while upholding community standards and helping students navigate challenging times.
+The SRC aims to assist, educate and support CSU students through two processes:

 - Conflict coaching/consultation